afranavas/Algorithm_for_Antenna_Problem/README.md

 ## Introduction

-This project aims to predict S-parameter responses, specifically the S11 parameter, using a hybrid Artificial Neural Network (ANN) and Support Vector Machine (SVM) model.
+This assignment aims to predict S-parameter responses, specifically the S11 parameter, using a hybrid Artificial Neural Network (ANN) and Support Vector Machine (SVM) model.
 S-parameters, or scattering parameters, describe how RF signals behave in multi-port networks and are fundamental in antenna design and analysis.
 Accurate prediction of these parameters is essential for optimizing the performance of antennas.

 ## Dataset